Borknab/cs4245-project/docs/index.md

 </p>

 <p align="justify">
 Considering the sheer volume of data, storing it locally was not a feasible option.
-Additionally, as the authors' codebase makes use of Earth Engine API, storing locally was not a possible, since only Google Cloud Storage, Google Drive, or Earth Engine Storage were supported for exports https://developers.google.com/earth-engine/guides/exporting.
+Additionally, as the authors' codebase makes use of Earth Engine API, storing locally was not a possible, since only Google Cloud Storage, Google Drive, or Earth Engine Storage <a href="https://developers.google.com/earth-engine/guides/exporting">were supported for exports</a>.
 Thus, we leveraged Google Colab and Google Drive's premium plan for storing and accessing these files.
 Utilizing Google Drive made it easy and convenient to collaborate as we could share folders, avoid local storage, and exploit the free GPU resources provided by Colab for training the models.
 </p>

 <p align="justify">